Take a Class

 Why am I teaching these classes now?

-In the past fifteen years at my school, my appreciation for administrative and leadership work has grown.
+In the past sixteen years at my school, my appreciation for administrative and leadership work has grown.
 My enjoyment of these things has not always grown at the same pace as my appreciation … but that might just come with the territory?

 So, here I find myself: continuing down an administrative and leadership path I am called to be on at this point in my life, while deeply missing opportunities to learn and teach more.